n1ckd/LightingaleNotes/Mars Bestiary/Glossary/Themar Wilds Notes/Themar Wilds Notes.md

-Beast and beast like monsters exist in the Themar Wilds as well as some Fae and Fiend creatures.
+Beast and beast-like monsters exist in the Themar Wilds as well as some Fae and Fiend creatures.
-### *Coin insignia of a Corvid stamped into the page*
 ## Creatures & Beasts:
 - #### Boar
 - #### Bear